 Glenn Hall is still in demand.
 He continues to make appearances at autograph sessions with other retired N.H.L. stars, sign hockey cards, sticks, jerseys … and books.

 And, by the way, the man has a signature that can be read.

-I was leaving his house one day and noticed on his kitchen table a goalie mask perched on a pedestal.
+I was leaving his house one day and noticed on Glenn’s kitchen table a goalie mask perched on a pedestal.
 Interesting, I thought.
 Before my hand reached the door, Glenn remarked, “I’d like you to have this,” and he handed me the mask.
-I was pleasantly surprised.”I’d be honoured,” I said, and we shook hands.
+I was pleasantly surprised.”I’m honoured,” I said, and we shook hands.

 “I have a favour to ask you, Byron … could I have your autograph?”
-That kinda floored me because people rarely ask that of reporters.
+That kinda floored me because people rarely ask reporters for autographs.
 The All-Star reached for a pen and a blank sheet of paper and I signed my name on it.